New for 2025 Santander Retirement Mortgages. It is not available on the shopping comparison websites.

 For more information about Halifax’s range of mortgages available to those aged 70 and over, please visit Halifax Interest Only Mortgage For Over 70s.

 Equity Release Council (ERC) regulated products typically offer a tax-free lump sum payment released against the value of a person’s property to help cover any expenses; this money can be taken either in one go or staggered over time, and no interest is paid on it until after the loan has been completed.
-However, it’s important to note that this type of borrowing should always be entered into with caution as it could potentially affect eligibility for means-tested benefits.
+However, it’s important to note that this type of borrowing should always be considered cautiously as it could potentially affect eligibility for means-tested benefits.

 Mortgages for Over 60s

-As you approach retirement and your income changes, finding the right type of mortgage to suit your financial situation can be a difficult challenge.
-Mortgages for over 60s are designed to give customers aged 60 and above greater financial freedom during this stage of life, allowing them to remain in their existing home after retirement with reduced monthly fees or no fees at all.
+As you approach retirement and your income changes, finding the right type of mortgage to suit your financial situation can be difficult.
+Mortgages for over-60s are designed to give customers aged 60 and above greater financial freedom during this stage of life, allowing them to remain in their existing homes after retirement with reduced monthly or no fees.

 For more information about Santander’s range of mortgages available to those aged 60 and over, please visit Mortgages for Over 60s UK.

-To make an informed decision, obtaining independent legal advice from a qualified solicitor is vital, plus speaking to financial advisers who specialise in this kind of lending will also provide invaluable guidance.
-They’ll be able to assess individual circumstances before recommending any products – whilst also taking into account any early repayment charges – so that people can judge whether accessing their home’s equity is right for them.
+Obtaining independent legal advice from a qualified solicitor is vital to making an informed decision.
+Speaking to financial advisers who specialise in this kind of lending will also provide invaluable guidance.
+They’ll be able to assess individual circumstances before recommending any products—while also considering any early repayment charges—so that people can judge whether accessing their home’s equity is right for them.

 Before making any decisions, though, there are a few other essential points to bear in mind, such as whether there will be a no negative equity guarantee with the loan and how much interest needs to be paid each month, plus researching the various types of lenders available and using an online Equity Release Calculator to understand potential repayments in full detail.